mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 ```
 With this example, we close the section on Turing completeness.
 Direct translation is often not optimal.
 For example, for the above problem of prepending 1, optimal way is the one-liner `sub ^ 1`, where we exploit the fact that `^` alone would match the start of the string, but no characters, which means `sub ^ x` is akin to saying `prepend x`.

-## The fun of substitution
+## The joy of substitution

-Some operations have a very appealing way of being done in the said model of computation.
-For example, addition of a constant, say 5, is simply `sub $ 11111`, compared to the quadruple hell we get in the Turing machines - the number of quadruples grows with the size of the constant we are adding !
+The way operations are done in the substitution model is intuitive, and usually pretty short.
+For example, addition of a constant, say 5, is simply `sub $ 11111`, compared to the quadruple hell we get in the Turing machines where the number of quadruples grows with the size of the constant we are adding !
 Moreover, it's closer to how humans naturally think about adding in stick math - Given a bunch of sticks and another bunch of sticks, just put them close together and done !
 Multiplication with constants is equally intuitive :
 `sub 1 111`, which multiplies with 3.
 By mapping each `1` to `111` we triple the total count of 1s.
 If you think that substituting "all at once" is cheating, you'll still not complain to this equivalent program :
 ```
 sub 1 🔥
 sub 🔥 111
 ```
 Not a one-liner, but still quite elegant.
 We map each 1 to a 🔥 which then maps to 111.
 Again, it is a very appealing way of visualising multiplication.

 What about exponentiation ?
 Here's how to calculate 2^x.
-The intuition is to keep doubling a number which stars from 1, and decrementing the input, until only the first number remains.
+The intuition is to keep doubling a number which starts from 1, and decrementing the input, until only the former number remains.
 ```
 sub ^ 🔥                            # Introduce 🔥, which will multiply in number to 2^x
 repeat till no change :